Choose a topic

 How is My Camp’s holiday camp organized?

-Our camp managed by our camp director, team leader/coordinator and our staff monitors.
+Our camp is managed by our camp director, team leader/coordinator and our staff monitors.

 Our staff monitors team is responsible for all the camp’s dynamic, activities and basic care of your child.
 Each staff monitor is responsible for a group of participants, based on their age group.
 Every monitor has the proper training as well as proven experience in holiday camps.
 Our team is carefully selected and prepared to assure the well-being of your child.